-In the novel, the Youngs are such a classy, old-money family that none of the nouveau riche in-gossip heavy Singapore, like Peik Lin’s (Awkwafina) family, have even heard of them.
-They guard their family and their wealth by shrouding them in secrecy.
-In the film, everyone has heard of the Youngs and their jaw-dropping assets: When Rachel reveals to Peik Lin’s family that the Nick she is dating is Nick Young, they freak out.
-This prompts another change, in that Peik Lin accompanies Rachel to the party at Tyersall Park, Nick’s grandmother’s house.
+In the novel, the Youngs are such a classy, old-money family that none of the nouveau riche in gossip-heavy Singapore, like Goh Peik Lin's (Awkwafina) family, have even heard of them.
+They guard their family and their wealth by shrouding both in secrecy.
+In the film, everyone has heard of the Youngs and their jaw-dropping assets: When Rachel reveals to Peik Lin's family that the Nick she is dating is Nick Young, they freak out.
+This prompts another change, in that Peik Lin accompanies Rachel to the party at Tyersall Park, Nick's grandmother's house.
 She gets invited to stay and therefore can help Rachel navigate the rough waters of upper-class society, as well as hilariously select an alternative outfit from the emergency clothes in her trunk.

 Astrid and Michael

-Astrid (Gemma Chan), Nick’s cousin and one of the only women in the story who looks kindly on Rachel rather than seeing her as a gold-digging threat, gets perhaps the biggest onscreen overhaul.
-We see a great deal more of her life in the book, opening with her in Paris conducting her annual couture shopping trip, following her to Shanghai to purchase jewels, and more.
-In the movie she’s much more of a supporting character — and there’s a pretty significant change.
+Astrid (Gemma Chan), Nick's cousin and one of the only women in the story who looks kindly on Rachel rather than seeing her as a gold-digging threat, gets perhaps the biggest onscreen overhaul.
+We see a great deal more of her life in the book, opening with her in Paris conducting her annual couture shopping trip, following her to Shanghai to purchase jewels and more.
+In the movie, she's much more of a supporting character — and there's a pretty significant change.